skybert/skybert-net/src/java/why-isnt-mvn-reading-java-home.md

 category: java
 tags: java, maven

-I was going mad, no matter what I did, `mvn` would not read my Java settings.
+I was going mad.
+No matter what I did, `mvn` would not read my Java settings.

 Of course, I had done what all articles on the interweb said, setting `JAVA_HOME` to my preferred Java version, and yes, of course that was